 The Food Standards Agency is responsible for food safety and food hygiene across the UK.
-Devon & Somerset Trading Standards works with the FSA to help ensure all food sold in the area is safe, properly labelled and within the law.
+Devon, Somerset and Torbay Trading Standards works with the FSA to help ensure all food sold in the area is safe, properly labelled and within the law.
 The FSA website has more information about the legislation and regulation surrounding food, which producers and sellers ought to know.

 Food Guidance Leaflets

 We have a range of other useful leaflets, filled with handy information